zzpudding/Digital-cookbook-OverChef/README.md

 **Database Requirement**
  - Build connection between Eclipse and MySQL server (the port number and password can be changed in `DBConnector.java`).
- - Create or forward engineering a local database named 'overchefdb'in the created connection and then choose 'Import from self-contained file' to import the `'overchefdb.sql'` file into the 'overchefdb'.
+ - Create or forward engineering a local database named 'overchefdb'in the created connection and then choose 'Import from self-contained file' to import the `overchefdb.sql` file into the 'overchefdb'.
  - Buid your own `mysql-connector.jar` path to the project.

 ## Function